Construction worker injured in Miami Beach building collapse

 MIAMI BEACH, FLA.
-(WHDH) – A building demolition went wrong in Miami Beach sending concrete debris flying into the street that injured a construction worker.
+(WSVN) – A building demolition went wrong in Miami Beach sending concrete debris flying into the street that injured a construction worker.

 Miami Beach Police and fire rescue crews were alerted to the collapse at 5775 Collins Avenue, just before 10:30 Monday morning, and responded to the scene.